Pentagon releases names of 3 soldiers killed in drone attack in Jordan

 The attack took place at an outpost known as Tower 22, where roughly 350 U.S. Army and Air Force personnel are deployed, according to the Department of Defense.

-U.S. Central Command confirmed Sunday night that at least 34 were injured.
+U.S. Central Command said Sunday night that at least 34 were injured, but on Monday, Singh said the number is now above 40.
 Eight of the wounded service members were evacuated — some were in critical condition but all were stable, a defense official told CBS News.

 The killed and injured troops were in their sleeping quarters on the base when the drone strike took place in the pre-dawn hours.